 Researchers have found that there is a direct link between bronchial asthma and a particular form of sleep apnea: OSA.

-This link is a bidirectional relationship, which means that each individual disorder worsens or adversely influences the other.
+This link is a bidirectional relationship, which means that each individual disorder can cause, worsen, or negatively influence the other.
 Specifically, those who suffer from asthma are at a greater risk of developing OSA than the general population.

 In addition to sleep apnea itself, asthma patients also display a higher tendency to experience snoring and excessive daytime fatigue, both of which are symptoms associated with OSA.

 What’s more concerning is that these two conditions do not always appear at the same time.
 In other words, you could have asthma for years without any symptoms of OSA, and then suddenly have an onset of sleep apnea symptoms.
-One study followed asthma patients for four years and found that 27% of them developed new-onset OSA, compared with 16% of people who developed OSA but did not suffer from asthma.
+One study followed asthma patients for four years and found that 27% of them developed new-onset OSA.

-While there is an obvious correlation between the two and a direct overlap of symptoms, more research is required before scientists can understand exactly what triggers these two conditions to occur simultaneously.
-Most studies have found that there are certain multidirectional pathways that are shared between the two, including:
+While there is a correlation between the two conditions and a direct overlap of symptoms, more research is required before scientists can understand exactly what triggers these two conditions to occur simultaneously.
+Most studies have found that there are certain factors that are shared between the two, including:

 Among asthma patients, these combined symptoms are often described using the acronym “CORE” which stands for: